ministryofjustice/moj-frontend/docs/components/alert.md

   </strong>
 </div>

-When it's dismissed, the focus will go to one of 3 places:
+When an alert is dismissed, the focus will go to:

-- the heading above (if there was only one alert on the page)
+- the heading above, if there are no more alerts on the page
-- the previous or next alert (if there were 2 or more alerts on the page)
+- the previous or next alert, if there are any more on the page
-- the `main` element (if there’s no heading above the alert)
+- the `main` element, if there's no heading above the alert

+When an alert is dismissed, the focus will go to the heading above.
+This is unless:

+- there's no heading above the alert – it'll go the `main` element
+- there are more alerts on the page – it'll go to the previous or next one

 If you want the focus to go somewhere else, use the `focusOnDismissSelector` Nunjucks macro option.
-If this does not work, the focus will go to one of the 3 options.
+If this does not work, the focus will go to 1 of the 3 options.

 ### Height and width